 How we protect you

-- When logging on to your online account, we'll ask for your user ID and password plus an answer to a personal detail question.
+- When logging on to your online account, we'll ask for your password.
 This information is encrypted during the login process and will remain a secret as long as you don't share it with anyone.

 Access to data